netreconlab/parse-hipaa/README.md

 # parse-hipaa

 Example of how to run a HIPAA compliant [parse-server](https://github.com/parse-community/parse-server) with [postgres](https://www.postgresql.org).
 This also includes [parse-dashboard](https://github.com/parse-community/parse-dashboard) for viewing/modifying your data.
-[GraphQL](https://graphql.org) is also enabled and the playground can be accessed via parse-dashboard.
+[GraphQL](https://graphql.org), REST, and JS are enabled and can be accessed in the "API Console" in parse-dashboard.
 These docker images include the necessary auditing and logging for HIPAA compliance.

 The parse-hipaa repo provides the following:
 - [x] Auditing & logging on postgres or mongo